 Facing aging solutions across many of its IT operations, Navis began to take a harder look at its entire ecosystem and started consolidating many of its datacenters.
 In addition, the IT team needed to adapt to evolving business demands, including a corporate transition to a DevOps model, as well as increased migration to cloud-based services and applications.
 Having moved away from its tape environment more than five years ago, the existing infrastructure of EMC Isilon, Data Domain, and Avamar were not keeping up with newer technologies.
 As the EMC deployment got bigger and more complex, the management and maintenance were becoming a full-time job.

 The end goal for Navis was to ensure the company could replicate data among all its global datacenters.
-The IT team set out at first to find a backup solution, but after determining its requirements and exploring solutions in the market, Navis recognized a secondary data solution would help meet its overall business continuity goals.
+The IT team set out at first to find a backup solution, but after determining its requirements and exploring solutions in the market, Navis recognized a next-gen data solution would help meet its overall business continuity goals.

 - Simplified solution with ease of management